facilityregistry/facilityregistry.github.com/_posts/2011-2-1-facility-resource.md

 ###Core Properties###

-Each facility must contain the following core properties.
+Each facility has the following core properties:

 * `name` - Name of the facility.

 `name: "Kakamega HC"`

 * `id` - The internal system unique identifier.
-The id most be universally unique within the FRED registry.
+The id must be universally unique within the FRED registry.

 `id: '0X9OCW3JMV98EYOVN32SGN4II'`